team23/b5/docs/modules/artisan.md

-# Composer
+# Artisan

-Handling of your PHP packages using composer.
+The Laravel Console.

 ## Parameters

 * **base_path:** Base path for all further paths/files.
-Defaults to ".", which normally means build/.
+Defaults to "../web", which normally means web/.
 * **php_bin:** php binary to be used
 * **artisan_bin:** artisan binary to be used